You Have to Wonder Why

 decade of the seventies

-when you went back
+when i went back

 after the short spell away